Cnaza/Getting-and-Cleaning-Data/README.md

 * Created data set with training and test set
 * Selected columns with mean and std
 * Removed () and - in the column names
-* joined activity labels to data set
+* Joined activity labels to data set
-* joined subject to data set
+* Joined subject to data set
-* write file in csv file
+* Wrote file in csv file

 * Run source("run_analysis.R")